alihassan18/libonomy-documentation/docs/Guide/Installation/install-cusp.md

 # Install cusp

 <!-- Or **try Docusaurus immediately** with **[docusaurus.new](https://docusaurus.new)**. -->
-> In this guide we will explain how to install cusp and participate in **POS** network channel of libonomy.
+> In this guide we will explain how to install cusp and participate in **POS** network channel of Libonomy.

 ## Install build requirements
 Start by installing make and gcc binaries